 Can Your Child Trust You?

-1. Listen to your little ones when they want to tell you all the details of their day.
+1. Put your phone away and listen to your little ones when they want to tell you all the details of their day.

-It’s hard to pay attention when you’re rushing to pick up food for dinner and get home, but if you aren’t really listening, two things happen.
+It’s hard to pay attention when you’re rushing your family through the schedule, but if you aren’t really listening, two things happen.
 You miss an opportunity to learn about and teach your child, and she learns that you don’t really listen, so there’s not much point in talking.

-3. Keep confidences.
 Remember how embarrassed you felt when your dad blurted out in front of the relatives that you were terrified of spiders?
 Or your mother called the neighbors to share what you'd told her about their daughter?
 Consider everything your kids tell you as privileged information.
-If you think you need to share it with anyone else for any reason -- even your spouse -- let your child know.
+If you think you need to share it with anyone else for any reason -- even your partner -- talk to your child about it first.

 When your kids are little, start talking about the hard things, from special circumstances like being a single parent or Grandpa’s alcoholism, to the conversations that unnerve most parents, like sex.
 If you breathe and act natural, and keep your references short and matter of fact, sooner or later you’ll feel natural, and your kids will be comfortable building on those discussions to ask questions and talk about their own feelings.
 Research shows that kids in families that tackle tough issues early are more likely to consult their parents as teens.

 It's tempting to tell your child that shot at the doctor's office won't hurt.
 But why should she trust you after that?
 If you want to build a relationship of trust with your child, be trustworthy, right from the start.